1915venu/rrc_reconf-analysis/mobile-insight-fixes.md

 ---

 ## Slide 3: The Tooling Challenge - MobileInsight
-**Title:** Challenges with MobileInsight v6.0.0 **Talking Points:**
+**Title:** Technical Challenges with MobileInsight v6.0.0 **Talking Points:**
 To capture low-level radio data, we relied on the open-source MobileInsight telemetry tool.
 However, out of the box, it was fundamentally broken for our modern environment (Ubuntu 24.04, Python 3.12) and our newer 5G chipset (Snapdragon 8 Gen 2 / OnePlus 11R).

-**Key Issues Encountered:**
+**Deep Technical Issues Encountered:**
-1.  **Python 3.12 Incompatibility:** The core `dm_collector_c` C++ library caused hard segmentation faults due to outdated Python API calls (`Py_ssize_t` casting issues).
+1.  **Mobile App vs. Laptop Capture (OS Limitations):** We initially attempted to use the MobileInsight Android `.apk` directly on the device.
+However, on Android 15, aggressive SELinux policies and restricted access to `/dev/diag` caused the app to throw "unsupported chipset" errors.
+We pivoted to a **laptop-based approach**, using ADB to route the Qualcomm Diagnostic USB interface (`sys.usb.config diag,adb`) directly to a Linux serial port (`/dev/ttyUSB0`), bypassing the Android OS sandboxing entirely.
-2.  **Wireshark Dissector Failures:** The traditional way to view MobileInsight logs is exporting them to PCAP for Wireshark.
-However, their `ws_dissector` integration was completely broken for modern Wireshark versions, preventing cross-layer inspection.
+2.  **C-Level Segmentation Faults (Python 3.12 API Breaking Change):** The core `dm_collector_c` C++ library caused hard segmentation faults the moment it attempted to parse a packet.
+Root cause: MobileInsight uses deprecated C-API calls (`PyArg_ParseTupleAndKeywords`) that expect `int` lengths, but Python 3.12 strictly enforces `Py_ssize_t`.
+This caused massive memory corruption during hardware log ingestion.
-3.  **Missing MAC Support for SnapDragon 8 Gen 2:** The C-decoder threw "Unknown packet version" errors for LTE MAC Uplink/Downlink Transport blocks because Qualcomm updated their diagnostic packet headers (to version `0x30` and `0x32`), which MobileInsight did not recognize.
+3.  **Missing MAC Support for SnapDragon 8 Gen 2:** The C-decoder threw "Unknown packet version" errors and dropped all LTE MAC packets.
+Root cause: The OnePlus 11R's newer modem SDK shifted MAC Transport Block header versions from `v0x24` to `v0x30` (Uplink) and `v0x32` (Downlink), rendering MobileInsight's internal `log_packet.cpp` switch-case statements useless.
-4.  **Missing PHY Data:** The Qualcomm modem wasn't sending PHY packets (RSRP/RSRQ) by default.
-The capture script uses standard equipment IDs but lacks the specific, undocumented Qualcomm diagnostic (`0x73`) commands required to enable raw PHY metrics.
+4.  **Missing PHY Data (Undocumented Diag Commands):** The default capture script enables log masks by "Equipment ID" (which covers RRC/MAC/NAS), but fails to capture PHY layer metrics (RSRP/RSRQ/SINR).
+Root cause: Qualcomm modems require highly specific, undocumented `0x73` (Log Config) diagnostic command payloads to explicitly turn on individual PHY sub-packet streams (like `0xB193` for Serving Cell Measurements).

 ---

 ## Slide 4: Engineering Solutions & Custom Parser
-**Title:** Patching the Pipeline & Creating our own Parser **Talking Points:**
+**Title:** Patching the C++ Pipeline & Bypassing Wireshark **Talking Points:**
-Because the default toolchain was failing, we reverse-engineered and patched the C++ source code.
-More importantly, we abandoned the Wireshark UI approach entirely to build an ML-ready pipeline.
+Because the default toolchain was failing at the memory, decoding, and processing layers, we reverse-engineered the source code to build a Custom Extraction Pipeline optimized specifically for Machine Learning.

-**Our Fixes:**
+**Our Technical Fixes:**
-1.  **C-Level Memory Fixes:** Patched `dm_collector_c` to safely handle Python 3.12 tuples, eliminating the segmentation faults.
+1.  **C-Level Memory Fixes:** We manually patched the `msg_len` variables in `dm_collector_c` from standard C `int` to `Py_ssize_t` to satisfy Python 3.12's strict C-API memory requirements, immediately resolving all segmentation faults and restoring runtime stability.
-2.  **MAC Version Patching:** Modified `log_packet.cpp` and `consts.h` to recognize the OnePlus 11R's newer MAC packet versions, successfully restoring 100% visibility of MAC grants and buffers.
+2.  **MAC Version Patching & Recompilation:** We modified the core decoding engine (`log_packet.cpp` and `consts.h`).
+We added new `case` statements for the `v0x30` and `v0x32` headers and mapped them to the existing payload extraction logic.
+We then recompiled the `dm_collector_c.so` shared object, successfully restoring 100% visibility of the vital MAC grants and buffer status reports.
-3.  **Custom Extraction Pipeline (Why we built our own parser):**
+3.  **Why We Abandoned Wireshark (The Parser Necessity):**
-    *   **The "Why":** Wireshark is great for visual inspection by humans, but terrible for training Machine Learning models because extracting correlated cross-layer features from PCAPs is slow and error-prone.
+    *   **The Wireshark Limitation (RRC vs. MAC mismatch):** We initially built the `ws_dissector` script to dump logs to a PCAP.
+Wireshark's built-in ASN.1 templates successfully decrypted and visualized the rich **RRC signaling trees**.
+However, the **MAC payload dissection remained opaque** because MobileInsight's GSMTAP encapsulation mapped the proprietary Qualcomm MAC sub-headers incorrectly, breaking Wireshark's GUI view.
-    *   **The "How":** We wrote a custom Python parser (`parse_logs_to_csv.py`) that hooks directly into the MobileInsight analyzer loop (the `OfflineReplayer`), flattening complex ASN.1 XML trees and MAC sub-headers into a chronological CSV.
+    *   **The "Why" (Data Structural Conflict):** We needed programmatic, structural access to the multiplexed MAC LCIDs (Data Pipes) and BSRs (Buffer Reports) to mathematically correlate them with RRC events.
+Wireshark is designed for human visual inspection.
+Attempting to extract deeply nested, multiplexed MAC headers out of a visual PCAP file into a flat Machine-Learning feature vector is computationally slow, lossy, and highly error-prone.
-4.  **Validation Strategy (How we know the parser is right):**
+4.  **The Custom Parser Architecture (`parse_logs_to_csv.py`):**
-    *   *Core Engine Trust*: Our parser doesn't guess bits.
-It hooks into MobileInsight's core `dm_collector_c` engine, which uses official **3GPP ASN.1 templates**.
-We bypassed the broken formatting layer, not the math.
+    *   **The "How":** We wrote a Python observer class that hooks directly into the MobileInsight `OfflineReplayer` event loop.
+It intercepts the decoded dictionaries *before* they are ever formatted for Wireshark or the GUI.
+It natively traverses the ASN.1 ElementTrees and unpacks the MAC sub-header arrays in pure Python, flattening them into a high-octane, chronologically ordered CSV.
-    *   *Protocol Verification*: We mathematically proved the parser's accuracy.
-For example, when we initiated a Voice Call, our parser perfectly extracted **LCID 8** (the standard QCI-1 dedicated bearer for VoLTE), sandwiched between two NAS ESM bearer-setup messages.
-The network protocol behavior perfectly matches our parser's CSV output.
+    *   **Validation Strategy (How we know it's mathematically sound):** We bypassed the broken formatting layer, but importantly, we did *not* reinvent the decoding math.
+We rely entirely on the official 3GPP ASN.1 templates hardcoded into the C++ engine.
+We proved our parser's accuracy behaviorally: for example, the moment our script detected a Voice Call initiation (via NAS ESM), our parser perfectly extracted the activation of **LCID 8** (the 3GPP standard QCI-1 dedicated bearer for VoLTE).
+Our extracted data matches the theoretical LTE specifications flawlessly.

 ---